The Research Commissioning Process

 The Contract

-Most often our research is commissioned by way of a restrictive tendering process.
-This is where a select number of Contractors who have expressed interest in a particular project will be invited to submit a tender (proposal) for a contract on the basis of a research brief setting out the particular requirements for the research.
+Most often research is commissioned by way of a restrictive tendering process.
+This is where a select number of researchers who have expressed interest in a particular project will be invited to submit a tender for a contract on the basis of a research brief setting out the project specification for the research.

-The following information sets out the six step commissioning process.
-Contractors should be aware that this process might be adapted to respond to special circumstances.
+An overview of this process is set out below.
+Researchers should be aware that this process might be adapted to respond to special circumstances.

 Back to top

-• Contractors who wish to be considered for any of the research contracts are asked to complete an Expression of Interest form for each new contract advertised.
-This should be submitted by the specified closing date.
+• Researchers who wish to be considered for NHS Health Scotland research contracts are asked to complete a European Single Procurement Document (ESPD) for each new contract advertised.

-• All expressions of interest submitted will be assessed against minimum criteria as set out in the Project Advertisement.
+• ESPDs will be assessed against minimum criteria and the assessment methodology as set out in the ESPD Guidance Note specific to the research contract.

 Back to top